ultimatemember/ultimatemember/readme.txt

   - Fixed Add New Menu Item handler
   - Fixed small notices at frontend
   - Fixed a few admin settings fields
+  - Fixed displaying comments when they are disabled
   - Added compatibility for upcoming User Events extension

 = 2.0.35: December 9, 2018 =